djalbat/easy/README.md

 - `parentElement` returns the immediate ascendant element or null, taking an optional selector
 - `parentElements` returns an array containing all the ascendant elements, taking an optional selector

-- `sameAs` returns true if the argument and instance share the same DOM element.

 #### Other methods

 The `Input` and `TextArea` classes both have the following methods: